Daily High to Daily Low: Is It Safe to Buy Grab Holdings Limited (GRAB)?

-Grab Holdings Limited (NASDAQ:GRAB) went down by -0.85% from its latest closing price compared to the recent 1-year high of $17.15.
-The company’s stock price has collected -14.02% of loss in the last five trading sessions.
+Grab Holdings Limited (NASDAQ:GRAB) went up by 5.47% from its latest closing price compared to the recent 1-year high of $17.15.
+The company’s stock price has collected 22.98% of gains in the last five trading sessions.
 Barron’s reported on 05/19/22 that Grab Stock Soars as It Sees Strong Sales on Expected Online Demand Recovery

 Is It Worth Investing in Grab Holdings Limited (NASDAQ :GRAB) Right Now?